eduramiba/javafx-example-app-auth0-login/README.md

 ## What is this?

 This is a complete JavaFX application skeleton that includes a login/logout process integrated with Auth0.
-It's based on the real code for one of my desktop apps, I reduced it to showcase only the Auth0 login but could be more simple.
+It's based on the real code for one of my desktop apps, I reduced it to showcase only the Auth0 login but could be simpler.

 The important part for Auth0 login is in class `Auth0Login.java` but many other utilities and necessary REST client code are included.